 As with any marriage, someone has to propose for the Nikah process to start.
 Imam Elturk explains that the woman or the man can make the proposal as long as the intention is for marriage.
-While in many cultures, it is often more common for a man to propose, in Islam the woman (or her family) can propose, “as was the case with Khadijah, the first wife of the Prophet, peace, and blessings upon him,” Elturk says.
+While it's often more common for a man to propose in many cultures, in Islam, the woman (or her family) can propose, “as was the case with Khadijah, the first wife of the Prophet, peace, and blessings upon him,” Imam Elturk says.

-The Qubool is the acceptance of the proposal—but you don’t have to say yes right away.
-During the time between the proposal and the acceptance, the couple can meet as many times as they like to get to know each other as long as the meeting takes place in public or within close proximity of a chaperon.
+The Qubool is the acceptance of the proposal, and it's important to know that you don’t have to say yes right away.
+During the time between the proposal and the acceptance, the couple can meet as many times as they like to get to know each other, as long as the meeting takes place in public or within close proximity of a chaperone.

 Imam Elturk always advises couples to ask questions and see if they’re compatible during this time.
 Once both people decide they want to move forward and make it official, the Nikah ceremony can take place.

-For the Nikah, there has to be a minimum of two male witnesses that can attest to the fact that both the bride and groom say, “I do” or “Qubool” from their own free will and without any force from family members or anyone else.
-It must be the bride and the groom who agree.
+For the Nikah, there has to be a minimum of two male witnesses that can attest to the fact that both the bride and groom say “I do” or “Qubool” of their own free will.
+That's because for the ceremony to take place, it must be the bride and the groom who agree, without any force from family members or anyone else.

-The Mahr is an obligatory gift from the groom to the bride that the bride or her family can request.
-More often than not, it is a lump sum of money that the bride decides.
-Other times, the bride may ask for a trip, gold, or anything she wishes.
-Of course, she is encouraged to be fair and keep her future husband’s income in mind.
+The Mahr is an obligatory gift from the groom to the bride, that the bride or her family can request.
+It's typically a lump sum of money that the bride chooses, but the bride can ask for a trip, gold, or anything else she wishes.
+(Of course, she is encouraged to be fair and keep her future husband’s income in mind.)
 The Mahr is also symbolic of the responsibility the man has for providing for and taking care of his wife.

 The Wali is the father of the bride who “gives away” his daughter.
-Imam Elturk explains that the Wali gets the consent from the bride—he does not give it on her behalf without asking her.
+Imam Elturk explains that the Wali gets consent from the bride and does not give her away without her permission.
 If the father is deceased or there is some reason that he cannot “walk her down the aisle,” so to say, then another male guardian or relative can take on that role.

-Once all the requirements are met anyone can officiate the Nikah ceremony.
-The bride and groom repeat the word “qubool” or "I accept" three times.
-Then the couple and the two male witnesses sign the contract, which the imam can provide or the couple can get their own, making the marriage legal according to civil and religious law.
+Once all the requirements are met, anyone can officiate the Nikah ceremony which involves the bride and groom repeating the word “Qubool” or "I accept" three times.
+Following that, the couple and the two male witnesses are required to sign the contract, which can be provided by the imam or the couple.
+The signing of the contract is what makes the marriage legal according to civil and religious law.

 How to Plan a Nikah Ceremony

-If the event is not at the mosque, make sure the imam or the officiant can be at the ceremony for the wedding and either he brings a marriage contract, or you provide him with one.
+If the event is not at the mosque, make sure the imam or the officiant can be at the ceremony for the wedding.
+Also, confirm whether he will bring a marriage contract or if you plan to provide him with one.

-Ask two male relatives, often one from the bride’s side and one from the groom’s side, to be the witnesses and it’s best to decide on a Mahr before the ceremony as well so there isn’t any confusion or awkwardness at the actual event.
+Next, ask two male relatives, often one from the bride’s side and one from the groom’s side, to be the witnesses.
+At this stage, it’s also best to decide on a Mahr before the ceremony so there isn’t any confusion or awkwardness at the actual event.

 Once all requirements are met, decide on décor and seating if the event is taking place at home.
-Nowadays, Nikahs are heavily influenced by the all-white wedding of the West, so couples will often use whites, creams, and golds for the décor, which looks simple and classy.
-Couples often prefer to have seating at the front of the main hall so guests can face them during the ceremony.
-It’s also wise to have a small table nearby to use for signing the marriage document and sweets to pass out immediately after the ceremony.
+Nowadays, Nikahs are heavily influenced by the all-white wedding of the West, so couples will often use whites, creams, and gold for their color palettes.
+Regarding seating, couples often prefer to have guests at the front of the main hall so they can face them during the Nikah.
+It’s also wise to have a small table nearby to use for signing the marriage document, as well as for sweets to pass out immediately after the ceremony.